 The researchers then developed a new treatment for drug-resistant acute lymphoblastic leukemia that improved the ability of natural immune killer cells to kill the cancer cells.
 They published the results of the study in the journal Cancer Immunology Research.

-The new treatment – an antibody to attract immune cells
+An antibody to attract immune cells

 The new treatment included a specially designed antibody that tagged acute lymphoblastic leukemia cells and attracted the natural immune killer cells (B-cell Activating Factor, or BAFF-R).
-BAFF-R acted as a bridge connecting cancer cells with immune cells that first attached to a cancer cell and then a natural killer cells also attached to the antibody and destroyed the cancer cell.
-The antibody attached 30 minutes after the treatment administration and remained there for two days.
+BAFF-R acted as a bridge connecting cancer cells with immune cells that first attached to a cancer cell and then natural killer cells also attached to the antibody and destroyed the cancer cell.
+The antibody was attached 30 minutes after the treatment administration and remained there for two days.
 To enhance the effectiveness of the antibody, the researchers also added a second anti-tumor molecule (CD16), which helped the natural immune killer cells more precisely locate BAFF-R.

 Testing of the new treatment

 Initially, investigators tested this treatment for drug-resistant acute lymphoblastic leukemia on the new mouse model with just one antibody.
-They reported that administration of antibody to the mice with an early course of the disease almost eliminated leukemia cells.
+They reported that the administration of antibodies to the mice with an early course of the disease almost eliminated leukemia cells.
 However, for the more advanced stages, when the tumor had already made its own microenvironment, the antibody alone was not enough.

 “There was a clear negative effect of the tumor microenvironment on natural killer cell killing capacity, so we added a TGF-beta receptor inhibitor to our antibody treatment regimen.” the main investigator said.